normative-io/company-service-public/README.md

 - `api/` - the entrypoint for external clients.
 - `scraper-service/` - subsystem that provides on-demand scraping of company metadata.
+- `batch-scrapers/` - batch scrapers which will be run peridically to pre-fill company-service with company metadata.

 ## Building and running